ucsf-ckm/amalgamatic/README.md

 amalgamatic
 ===========

-Amalgamatic let's you choose a series of sources to search and then search them.
+Amalgamatic is a pluggable metasearch tool.
+It let's you choose a series of sources to search and then search them.

-Like so:
+Search all the things!

+## Quickstart

 ````
 // Load amalgamatic